City of Los Angeles Seal

 Under Charter Section 261(i), the Controller transfers funds from the Reserve Fund as a loan to any fund that becomes depleted due to tardy receipt of revenue.
 The 2022-23 Budget estimated $50.0 million in year-end advances.
 Actual advances were $55.1 million, consisting of $40.0 million in unfunded expenditures and $15.1 million in unfunded encumbrances.
 See Schedule VIII for a breakdown by department.

 Unfunded expenditures generally occur when transactions take place prior to receipt of funding (e.g., grants on a reimbursement basis) and/or due to billing delays.
 When the funding source reimburses the costs, departments are able to repay the advances.
 If funding is not available, departments may request Mayor and Council approval to write off the advances.
-Unfunded encumbered amounts represent a technical adjustment at year-end and are reversed at the start of the new Fiscal Year, as documented below.
+Unfunded encumbered amounts represent a technical adjustment at year-end and are reversed at the start of the new Fiscal Year, as documented in the following section.

 Reserve Fund Cash Balance (2022-23 Year-Start)